singhrajvinder/CS_482_Project/README.md

   -  We expect to have probabilities for each seed and compare the two teams by their predicted probability and pick a winner for that game.
 The results will be compared to winners in real life and see if we predicted the correct winner.

 # Setup/Documentation

+## Start

+We start this project off by first downloading the dataset provided. here: https://www.kaggle.com/competitions/mens-march-mania-2022/overview/description

+## Choose Data

+After downlaoding the Data wwe downlaoded we will chose the specific data we will use to train our model.
+In our cause we use data from stage 2
+1. Go through the data files
+2. combine data into one file that you want to use for training
+3. choose the amount of time to train the model
+4. run the model and dont let the notbook close or termanate the cell or you will have to restart

+## Implementing Jax and getting the top 5 teams

+We Implemented MSE USing Jax in the model to increase the accuracy.
+1. Implement Jax API MSE into model
+2. We will now get the average of all the teams predictions
+3. Now we sort the average in decending order and get the top 5